Grateful for the Therapists Helping Shape Sentient Path

 When I look at this team, I feel grateful for more than credentials.
 I feel grateful for the culture that is forming.

-We are grateful for the group we have and for the trust our clients and community continue to place in us.
+We are grateful for the team we have and for the trust our clients and community continue to place in us.

 There is so much more in the works, and we cannot wait to share what is coming next.
-Watch for more announcements from Sentient Path as we continue growing, expanding access, and contributing to quality, small-town community impact in Flower Mound and across Texas.
+Watch for more announcements from Sentient Path as we continue growing, expanding access, and contributing to quality community-based mental health care in Flower Mound and across Texas.

 Next